zoulakis/zoulakis.github.io/_pages/about.md

 Interested in research centered around Power Electronics and Electric Motors applied in electrified vehicles, from many different perspectives; Design, Control and Electromagnetics.
 Over the current period, I am searching for a summer job which will provide me the opportunity to apply my knowledge in a specific project.
 Please, feel free to reach me out if the interest is bidirectional.

-Getting started
+Education
 ======
-* M.Sc. in "All-Electric Propulsion Systems", Uppsala University, 2024-2026
+* M.Sc. in "All-Electric Propulsion Systems" (120 credits), Uppsala University, 2024-2026
-* Diploma in Electrical Engineering, Democritus University of Thrace, 2018-2023
+* Diploma in Electrical Engineering (300 credits), Democritus University of Thrace, 2018-2023
   * Grade: 8.42/10 (top 2% of my class/169 students)

 Site-wide configuration